 The maximum number of credits that students can register for per semester is 19 (18 for freshmen).
 Exceptions to this rule may be made for students with an outstanding GPA (above 3.5), and in cases where overload is a result of independent study or research.
 Further information can be found in the JHU Catalog.

 Basic Science (20 credits)

 To provide fundamental knowledge in the natural sciences necessary for engineering, students in the Department of Civil Engineering are required to take courses in Physics, Chemistry and Materials Science.
 In addition to the required courses, students must take a basic science course outside of physics and chemistry.
-ABET defines a basic science as consisting of “chemistry and physics, and other biological, chemical and physical sciences, including astronomy, biology, climatology, ecology, geology, meteorology, or oceanography”; there are several courses offered by the Department of Earth and Planetary Sciences that may be used here, including 270.220 Dynamic Earth and 270.205 Introduction to GIS and Geospatial Analysis.
+ABET defines a basic science as consisting of “chemistry and physics, and other biological, chemical and physical sciences, including astronomy, biology, climatology, ecology, geology, meteorology, or oceanography”; there are several courses offered by the Department of Earth and Planetary Sciences that may be used here, including 270.220 Dynamic Earth.

 Mathematics (16 credits)

 Students are required to take 16 credits in mathematics; specific classes are listed in the Degree Checkout Sheet.

 Humanities and Social Sciences (18 credits)

 Students must take a minimum of six 3-credit H or S elective courses.
 To fulfill the writing requirement, one of these courses must be either 060.113/114 Introduction to Expository Writing or a 300-level, Writing-Intensive, H or S elective course.